Clinical Trial Intelligence

 Q. Does The Responder Lab only work on cancer?

 We are currently focusing only on cancer for clinical trial prediction and subgrouping, as well as determining biomarkers of response and repositioning.
-The reasons for this are that our core computational platform is built on gene-expression data from public data.
+The reasons for this are that our core structural geometry platform Responder Atlas is built on gene-expression data from public data.
 This allows us to utilize our geometrical learning technology, and extrapolate to cases where the same data is not available.
 Oncology research has the most vast public repositories of omics data, patient cell-line and treatment experiments, and this richness of data is difficult to duplicate in other types of disorders.

 Nevertheless, we do plan to expand to autoimmune and inflammatory disorders, as well as neurological and neurodegenerative disorders in the future.